 NAS Pensacola Open This Weekend In Advance Off Full-Time Schedule

-Naval Air Station Pensacola is open to the public this week in advance of a return to a full-time schedule on May 17.
+Naval Air Station Pensacola is open to the public Saturday and Sunday, May 13-14, in advance of a return to a full-time schedule on May 17.

-Public access to the air station through Sunday, May 7 and May 11 through 14 will be available from 9 a.m. through 3 p.m. through the West Gate only, located at the south end of Blue Angel Parkway.
+Public access to the air station will be available from 9 a.m. through 3 p.m. through the West Gate only, located at the south end of Blue Angel Parkway.
 Areas of public interest onboard NAS Pensacola include the Pensacola Lighthouse and Maritime Museum, the National Naval Aviation Museum (NNAM) and Fort Barrancas.
 Access to Barrancas National Cemetery is always available to anyone with family interred at the cemetery through the Visitor Control Center at the Main Gate.

 NAS Pensacola is scheduled to open to the public seven days a week beginning May 17.